hansenp/diachrscripts/docs/diachromatic_input_preparation.rst

 This results in 22,224 baited digests.

-Finally, use our script to create a digest file in which digests that Mifsud et al. have selected for enrichment are marked with a ``T`` and all others with an ``F``.
+Finally, use our script to create a digest file in which digests that Schoenefelder et al. have selected for enrichment are marked with a ``T`` and all others with an ``F``.

 .. code-block:: console